-Housing has long been perceived by the general public as a form of basic necessity and often represents the one single largest investment in their personal investment portfolio.
-According to a study in the US, residential properties represent roughly two-thirds of the household's overall assets (Tracy et al, 1999).
+Housing has long been perceived by the general public as a form of basic necessity and often, represents the one single largest investment in their personal investment portfolio.
+According to a study in the US, residential properties represent roughly two-thirds of the household's overall assets (Tracy, Schneider and Chan, 1999).

 Besides fulfilling basic needs, owning a house also provides a sense of security and achievement.
-However, unlike shares, bonds and other financial assets which are often included in the personal investment portfolio and the allocations to these asset classes are methodically determined, residential property has always been singled out and has not been assessed in efficient portfolio allocations, even though it accounts for a substantial portion of total wealth (Geltner et al, 1995).
-The segregation of residential property from the personal investment portfolio is inconsistent with modern portfolio theory and the notion of asset integration in standard finance.
+However, unlike shares, bonds and other financial assets which are often included in the personal investment portfolio and the allocations to these asset classes are methodically determined, residential property has always been singled out and has not been assessed as a component of the portfolio.
+The segregation of residential property from the personal investment portfolio is inconsistent with the modern portfolio theory and the notion of asset integration in standard finance.